NitrousTracker/nitroustracker-docs/content/manual/_index.md

 ---
-title: 'Usage'
+title: 'Guide'
 ---
-The following documents are a manual detailing how to use NitrousTracker.
+The following is a manual detailing how to use NitrousTracker.